Award winning service at an affordable, fixed fee.

 Do I need Probate, or Letters of Administration?

 A grant of probate is granted when the deceased held a Will and this Will is submitted to the Court.
 Letters of Administration are granted when someone passes away without a Will and someone close to the deceased (generally next of kin) applies to become the Administrator of the estate.
-If you're not sure what you will require, feel free to give our legal team a call and they'll be happy to give you some no-obligation advice.
+If you're not sure what you will require, feel free to schedule a call here and they'll be happy to give you some no-obligation advice.

 How long does Probate take?